armandmcqueen/centrality/deploy/README.md

 different ARM Ubuntu AMI).
 If you want to use a different instance type, you need to add it to the `INSTANCE_TO_AMI` dict in `constants.py`.

+Note: the preview URL will be written to `/tmp/preview-url` if `--wait` is true.
+This is for github actions to pick up.

 ### Cleanup